-Option Meaning Function -env env environment Specify an environment pathname -g ghosts ghosts Include implementation (ghost) tasks -m memory memory Memory usage information -rel release release Specify a MAXAda release (other than the default release) -r s rate=s refresh Set the refresh rate to s seconds -t tasks tasking Ada tasking status information -v verbose Include verbose information in display -н help Display syntax and options for this function - stdout Print the requested information to stdout and exit iterative stdout Iteratively print the requested information to stdout a.nfs
+Option Meaning Function -a ascii ascii Print to stdout instead of invoking X client -env env environment Specify an environment pathname -g ghosts ghosts Include implementation (ghost) tasks -rel release release Specify a MAXAda release (other than the default release) -r s rate=s refresh Set the refresh rate to s seconds -s short short Provide short description of task status -h help help Display syntax and options for this function -x snapshot snapshot Impliesascii, print snapshot and exit.

-The MAXAda a.monitor utility provides users with a full-screen Motif-based real-time program monitor.
-It provides an interactive menu interface that allows users to cyclically monitor task and memory information While most useful for Ada programs, a.monitor can be used to monitor non-Ada programs.
+The MAXAda a.monitor utility provides users with a full-screen real-time program monitor.
+It provides an interactive menu interface that allows users to cyclically monitor task and memory information Currently, a.monitor can only monitor Ada tasking programs.

-See "a.monitor" on page 12-2 for more details on the use of this utility.
+See "a.monitor" on page 12-4 for more details on the use of this utility.